openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 ### Nozzle Tip Changer
 The Nozzle Tip Changer allows OpenPnP to automatically choose the best nozzle tip for a given part.
 Currently the only supported style of Nozzle Tip Changer is the so called "Four Position" changer.
 You can configure four motions that insert a nozzle tip.
 To return a nozzle the four position moves are executed in reverse before picking up a new one.
+Note that the _First Location_ is always approached from Z0 above and the last move is always returning from _Last Location_ to Z0 so the four moves are actually six moves.

 TODO: This is an advanced topic and further documentation is needed.